Obesity in Children

 Emotional – Like adults, some kids may turn to food as a coping mechanism for dealing with problems or negative emotions like stress, anxiety, or boredom.
 Children struggling to cope with a divorce or death in the family may eat more as a result.

 When you know and understand these causes, it will be much easier to monitor your children’s lifestyle and prevent them from becoming overweight.
+When children eat healthy and exercise regularly they are at less risk for diabetes, high cholesterol and high blood pressure.

 How Obesity can affect Children